instead-hub/instead/doc/stead3-en.md

 Using this technique, you can apply to the background image statuses, controls, or just change the substrate.

+Take note that in this case `theme.get('scr.gfx.bg')` call returns a string similar to `spr:xxxxxxxxxxx`, and not a sprite object.
+If you want to change background dinamically, use `sprite.scr()` or multiple calls to `theme.set('scr.gfx.bg', spr)` with new sprites.

 #### Pixels

 The sprite module also supports work with pixel graphics.
 You can create